Food and drink at Dunster Castle

 This building was originally designed as the great Gatehouse, an addition made by Sir Hugh Luttrell in 1420.
 The creation of the Gatehouse provided an extra defence for the castle, forming a fortified courtyard between the main curtain wall and 13th century gateway.

-Tenants’ Hall is now licensed for civil ceremonies and functions, and two wood-burning stoves make it extra cosy in winter.
+Tenants’ Hall is an atmospheric space to enjoy a drink and a bite to eat and has two wood-burning stoves make it extra cosy in winter.

 A picnic area with picnic benches are available near to the main car park, with views over the surrounding parkland, up to the castle and out to the Bristol Channel.
-Alternatively feel free to picnic anywhere in the castle grounds.
+Alternatively feel free to picnic in the castle grounds, on the Green court or the Keep garden.

 The Camellia House

-Please be aware that the Camellia House is closed until further notice
+Please be aware that the Camellia House is only open at peak times.

 Why not take tea with a relative of the tea-plant; the camellia?
 Hot and cold drinks along with light refreshments and locally made ice cream are available to take out from the Camellia House.
 These include delicious hand- made flap jacks and slices of cake.